 Now, let’s get into the actual kitchen faucet installation.

 Before installation, Dan opened and inspected the new faucet; making certain all of the parts were present.
 Most importantly, he read the instructions.

-Step 1: I emptied the cabinet interior under the sink to make access easier.
+We emptied the cabinet interior under the sink to make access easier.
 Dan turned off the water throughout the coach.
-My job was done, now it was up to Dan to do the actual installation while I took photos.

 Though we love our new faucet, I now understand the reason for the initial design of the original faucet.
-It had a lower profile unlike the gooseneck design kitchen faucet we have now.
-Because our sink is a little more shallow, the gooseneck design creates more splash outside of the sink when using the spray feature.
+The original kitchen faucet had a lower profile unlike our new gooseneck design kitchen faucet.
+Because our sink is a little shallow, the gooseneck design creates more splash outside of the sink when using the spray feature.
 Keep this in mind should you want to replace your RV kitchen faucet.
 While it’s a handsome, state-of-the-art faucet, the gooseneck design with its spray feature is designed more for deeper sinks.
 But, we’re not complaining.
-As the Chief Cook and Bottle Washer, I still love it because of it’s updated features and gives that more refined appearance.
+I still love it because of it’s updated features and gives that more refined appearance.

 Read about our other RV upgrades, modifications and improvements:

 DISCLOSURE: This website is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.